AlinNavas/MscAIforMedicine/README.md

-Frequency Cepstral Coefficients, STFT (Short Time Fourier Transforms), Spectrogram to convert the audio files into images and then attempt to perform the classification task initially using a baseline CNN model and then using pre-trained models to gauge any performance improvement with significant hyperparameter tuning using baysean optimisation.
+Frequency Cepstral Coefficients, STFT (Short Time Fourier Transforms), Spectrogram to convert the audio files into images and then attempt to perform the classification task initially using a baseline CNN model and then using pre-trained models to gauge any performance improvement with significant hyperparameter tuning using baysean optimisation on SONIC HPC

 2. Comparative Analysis of Clinical Validity of ECG Explainability Methods Across Diverse Neural Network Architectures ( Code will be uploaded after publication )